Which Charities Deserve Your Dollars?

 Charity Navigator doesn't require registration and provides some useful ratings and benchmarking information for free to visitors of its site.
 Its original star ratings, ranging from 0 to 4 stars, are available for about 9,000 charities.
 For the star ratings, charities are rated in two areas--financial health and accountability/transparency--and those ratings are rolled up into an overall rating.
 Charity Navigator's site notes that 3- or 4-star ratings are a vote of confidence in how a charity manages its affairs.

 In addition, Charity Navigator has rolled out a new ratings system, Encompass, in an effort to provide ratings for smaller charities and/or those without the several years' worth of operating history required for a star rating.
-With the rollout of the Encompass ratings, which rate charities on a scale of 0-100, Charity Navigator brought the number of rated charities up to 160,000.
+With the rollout of the Encompass ratings, which rate charities on a scale of 0-100, Charity Navigator brought the number of rated charities up to nearly 200,000.
 Encompass ratings factor in measures such as financial health, what percentage of total expenses go for program expenses, and board independence.

 Because of the breadth of its ratings and their availability for free, Charity Navigator is a worthy first stop if you're looking to get your arms around a charity's worthiness, especially smaller, more localized charities that might not earn a rating from one of the other raters.